sambarrick/Resume/Sam Barrick.md

 projects:
-  - name: # title of your project
+  - name: # Friends With Recipes
-    desc: # very short description of your project
+    desc: # A no frills way to store and share your personal recipes with family and friends!
     url: # link to your deployed project

 ---